 For those applicants NOT located/living in the state of GA, the fingerprints and processing must be completed at a Georgia COGENTS/GAPS location.

 DO NOT MAIL FINGERPRINT CARDS TO THE BOARD OFFICES - THE BOARD DOES NOT PROCESS FINGERPRINT CARDS.
-THEY WILL NOT BE RETURNED TO YOU AND THIS WILL DELAY THE PROCESSING OF YOUR APPLICIATION.
+THEY WILL NOT BE RETURNED TO YOU AND THE PROCESSING OF YOUR APPLICATION WILL BE DELAYED.

 Georgia Board of Massage Therapy